salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 pip install <package>
 ```

-Specifically for `petitRADTRANS`, after installation, the opacity data needs to be downloaded (provided in the [documentation](https://petitradtrans.readthedocs.io/en/latest/content/installation.html)) and then add an environment variable to the downloaded opacity data folder:
+Specifically for `petitRADTRANS` pRT2, after installation, the opacity data needs to be downloaded (provided in the [documentation](https://petitradtrans.readthedocs.io/en/latest/content/installation.html)) and then add an environment variable to the downloaded opacity data folder:
 ```
 import os
 os.environ['pRT_input_data_path'] = 'relative/path/to/input_data'